WELCOME BOSOM FRIEND!

 2. Swooping Breast Shape

 This shape of breast is fuller at the bottom and the nipple points upward.
-This shape is very common in women who have nursed and loss volume up at the top of the breast, lost weight, or you were just born this way.
+This shape is very common in women who have nursed and lost volume up at the top of the breast, lost weight, or you were just born this way.

 One thing to be cautious about demi cut bras is that you don't want the dreaded double boob.
 It's where the cup digs into the top portion of the breast, therefore you can see your breast bubbling out of your bra underneath your shirt, and you can see a distinct bra line across your breast underneath your shirt.